JOB SERVICE SPECIALIST II

 Experience: Two years of experience in the field of workforce development, taking job orders, conducting job-ready interviews, registering job applicants, verifying job referrals, conducting vocational placements, performing unemployment adjudications, or appraising job applicants for employability.

 1. Candidates may substitute education at an accredited college or university, at the rate of thirty credit hours for each year of the required experience.

 2. Candidates may substitute active duty military recruiting experience or career counseling experience on a year-by-year basis for the required education.

 Applicants must meet the selective qualification(s) to be considered.
 Include clear and specific information on your application regarding your qualifications.

-At least two (2) years customer service experience.
+Two years of customer service experience.